OutlierVentures/ZIP/README.md

 In other words, the user needs to purchase a separate token and transfer it to their wallet every time they want to use a given network.
 They have to know the correct token to buy and where to buy it (which often differs depending on network).
 They also rack up significant gas fees and time cost.

-### With FUEL
+### With Z!P

-1. User purchases FUEL.
+1. User purchases Z!P.
-2. User uses FUEL on any of the underlying networks like a prepaid card.
+2. User uses Z!P on any of the underlying networks like a prepaid card.

 A further benefit of the CStack token is that it may be purchased both as normal on an exchange, but may also be acquired by depositing any of the underlying tokens in exchange for the CStack token - no exchanges needed.

-## Demo Dapp

-There is a demo dapp in the demo folder.
-By default, this uses test RPC (node needs to be running); to use it on test/mainnet, deploy the dapp contract and FUEL contract to your net of choice.
-The demo dapp has two components:

-1. `deployFUEL`: Move FUEL around addresses.
-Send some to your wallet for use in the dapp.
-2. `demoDapp`: A dapp with a button that when pressed, transfers 100 FUEL to the dapp (normal metamask signing), and the dapp then spends it on FET.

 ## Roadmap: next up